The rateable value for most properties is based on an estimate of what it would cost to rent the property for a year, starting on a certain date.

 To tell the VOA about changes to your property details, such as floor area sizes or parking, you need a business rates valuation account.
 The VOA may accept your changes and update their current and future valuations.

 From 1 April 2023, you will need to use a business rates valuation account if you wish to tell the VOA you think your rateable value is too high.

 You must pay your business rates as normal until the VOA makes its decision.

 You can sign-in or register for a business rates valuation account below.

 The rateable value of your property is not the amount you pay in business rates.

-It is a calculation of your business rates bill.
-We will apply any rate relief or other adjustment to which you are entitled.
+To work out your business rates we multiply the rateable value of your property by a 'business rates multiplier' set by central government.
+We then apply any rate relief or other adjustment to which you are entitled.